Unjuno/FLM/docs/README.md

 Updated: 2025-11-18

 This folder hosts the canonical specifications for the rebuilt FLM project.
 Use this index to find the right source of truth before implementing or updating code.
-Legacy drafts are stored separately in `DOCS.zip`; do not reference them for new work unless you are intentionally auditing history.
+Legacy drafts remain under `archive/prototype/docs/`; do not reference them for new work unless you are intentionally auditing history.

 ## How to Navigate